Staon/goolog2/README.md

 dynamically.
 Then the functions _LogMessage()_ and _LogMessagef()_ can be useful.

-At the end of the process the framework should be correctly cleaned.
+At the end of the process the framework should be cleaned correctly flushing and closing opened files.
-Hence the openede logging files can be correctly flushed and closed.

 ```go
 olog2.Destroy()